 Receive Funds

-The approved funds will be reimbursed in the method established in the claim workbook, ACH transfer or a mailed check.
+The approved funds will be reimbursed in the method established in the “Owner Information”, ACH transfer or a mailed check.

-Funds can take up to 120 days to be delivered but typically are delivered in 60 days.
+Funds can take up to 120 days to be delivered but typically are delivered in 60 days from the approval date.

 FAQ